 Therefore, it is not a fad or trend but a verified way to help students of all backgrounds, levels, and abilities learn to read.
 The Science of Reading demystifies the process of learning to read and provides specific tools and methodologies to help teachers teach reading effectively.
 Structured Literacy is the instructional “what” and “how” to actualize the Science of Reading in the classroom.
 The Science of Reading is the “why” that underpins Structured Literacy practices.

 Although reading has traditionally been taught in many different ways, you might be surprised to learn that all children learn to read the same way.
-This is because reading isn’t a skill that develops naturally — we all have to build the neural pathways in our brains that allow us to read through “explicit instruction and deliberate practice,” according to Kristina.
+This is because reading isn’t a skill that develops naturally — we all have to build the neural pathways in our brains that allow us to read through “explicit instruction and deliberate practice.”

 If you realize you’ve been using ineffective approaches to teaching in the past, don’t worry.
-Kristina shares that at the beginning of her career, she was trained as a Whole Language teacher, but when she began teaching, she quickly realized that she didn’t know how to teach children to read.
+At the beginning of my career, I was trained as a Whole Language teacher, but when I began teaching, I quickly realized that I didn’t know how to teach children to read.

 While it’s okay to have made mistakes in the past, it’s not okay to keep teaching using ineffective practices once you know better.
-Implementing practices grounded in the science of reading may look different from what you’re used to, so Kristina recommends keeping an open heart and mind.
+Implementing practices grounded in the science of reading may look different from what you’re used to, so I recommend keeping an open heart and mind.

 Teachers love incorporating new fancy tools and methodologies into their teaching practices, but the reality is they don’t need bells and whistles and pretty stuff to teach students effectively.